nilearn/nilearn/doc/glm/first_level_model.rst

 -------------------

 To get more interesting results out of the GLM model, contrasts can be computed between regressors of interest.
-The :func:`nilearn.glm.first_level_model.FirstLevelModel.compute_contrast` function can be used for that.
+The :func:`nilearn.glm.first_level.FirstLevelModel.compute_contrast` function can be used for that.
 First, the contrasts of interest must be defined.
 In the spm_multimodal_fmri dataset referenced above, subjects are presented with 'normal' and 'scrambled' faces.
 The basic contrasts that can be constructed are the main effects of 'normal faces' and 'scrambled faces'::